ucaiado/FiniteDifference_Pricing/README.md

 FiniteDifference_Pricing
 ==================

 Implement the explicit [finite-difference method](https://en.wikipedia.org/wiki/Finite_difference_method) method to price derivatives, that almost always are described as differential equations of diffusion or parabolic type.
 The Finite-difference methods are precisely designed for finding numerical solutions of differential equations.
 This assignment was done as part of the Master in [Quantitative Finance ](http://eesp.fgv.br/ensino/mestrado-profissional/economia/area-financas-quantitativas) course, at the FGV University.
-You can check my report <a href="" target="_blank">here</a> (the text is in Portuguese).
+You can check my report <a href="https://nbviewer.jupyter.org/github/ucaiado/FiniteDifference_Pricing/blob/master/UiraCaiadoEx02.ipynb" target="_blank">here</a> (the text is in Portuguese).
 I will use mostly Python to code the project.

 ### Install